 What are tutors looking for?

-Language tutors will be looking for a good command of the grammar of any language you have already studied at school or college and want to continue studying at Oxford as well an interest in literature and culture.
+Language tutors look for a good command of any language you have already studied and want to continue studying at Oxford and a strong interest in literature and culture.

-Linguistics is a subject that virtually everybody starts from scratch at University, and our primary requirements are an interest in exploring the nature of human language; an aptitude for describing and analysing language; and a willingness to acquire the formal tools for acquiring a detailed and rigorous understanding of the structure, use and history of the language you are studying.
+Linguistics is a subject that many students start from scratch at University.
+Therefore admissions tutors look for potential, in the form of an interest in exploring the nature of human language, aptitude for describing and analysing it, and willingness to learn the formal tools for acquiring a detailed and rigorous understanding of the structure, use and history of the language you are studying.